Where is Southwest Virginia?

 Source: USGS National Elevation Dataset, NED Shaded Relief - Virginia

-One scenario hopelessis that the cities and suburban counties around Virginia's urban centers will grow, high school graduates from Southwest Virginia will move away for schools and jobs, and Southwest Virginia is destined to wither on the vine.
+One scenario is that the cities and suburban counties around Virginia's urban centers will grow, high school graduates from Southwest Virginia will move away for schools and jobs, and Southwest Virginia is destined to wither on the vine.

 However, all trend lines are not reliable.
 Just because Southwest Virginia has always been isolated physically from population centers and market cities does not mean the circumstances won't change.

-With the advent of the Internet, there may be a cost-effective way to connect the region to other areas.
+With the advent of the Internet, there is a cost-effective way to connect the region to other areas.
 Fiber-optic lines are easy to string through the mountains.
-Southwest Virginia can be just as close to Chicago and Paris and Tel Aviv and Buenos Aires and Baghdad as New York, Washington, San Francisco, etc.
+Southwest Virginia can be just as close to Chicago and Paris and Tel Aviv and Buenos Aires and Baghdad as New York, Washington, San Francisco, etc. Former US Representative Rick Boucher from the Ninth District was a major leader in Congress in writing new telecommunications law, and Verizon was a major campaign contributor until he was lost the seat to a Republican challenger.

 We selected the Roanoke/ Blacksburg area for several reasons...
 Many of our existing and potential customer and partnering relationships are located within an extended life sciences corridor that runs from Upper New Jersey, south to the Atlanta/Birmingham area.
 Roanoke positions us close to the middle of that corridor, with the added advantage of being in direct proximity to Virginia Tech and UVA-Charlottesville, both of which are very strong life sciences institutions...
-We also couldn't help being attracted to the natural beauty of Southwestern Virginia.
-All of us are excited to be here and enjoy our first summer in the New River Valley region.

 Coalfields Expressway (U.S. Route 121) and Corridor Q